- Projects & figures

 FAMEC, Eyal Weizman, Goldsmiths' College, United Kingdom

-The eyes in peacock feathers dazzle us, spots and stripes help us identify different species of birds and often the shapes and patterns on these animals wow us as much as their colours.
-ERC Starting Grantee Marie Manceau published a paper this year explaining how birds get their colouring patterns, a process made more complicated by the fact that it can change in time.
-Her and her team discovered that the process is two-stepped, dependent both on the genetic peculiarities of the animal, and on the structural landmarks of the bird's body, such as the muscles and bones.
+The eyes in peacock feathers dazzle us, spots and stripes help us identif y different species of birds and often the shapes and patterns on these animals wow us as much as their colours.
+ERC Starting grantee Marie Manceau published a paper this year explaining how birds get their colouring patterns, a process made more complicated by the fact that it can change in time.
+She and her team discovered that the process is two-stepped, dependent both on the genetic peculiarities of the animal and on the structural landmarks of the bird’s body, such as the muscles and bos.

 COLOUR PATTERN, Marie Manceau, Collège de France, France